As a property manager, there are plenty of certifications and licenses out there for you to consider.

 5. Government Issued Real Estate Licenses & REALTOR Membership

-Is your property management company responsible for lease negotiations, property listings and/or rent collections?
+Is your company responsible for lease negotiations, property listings and sales, and/or rent collections?

-If so, it’s highly likely that your state will require you to obtain a real estate broker license.
+If so, your state will likely require you to obtain a real estate broker license to do said sales.

 However, if you are working under a management company, a real estate salesperson license is all you need.